-199 The TOE shall meet the requirement "Quality metric for random numbers (FCS\RNG.1)" as specified below (Common Criteria Part 2 extended).
+189 The TOE shall meet the requirement "Quality metric for random numbers (FCS\RNG.1)" as specified below (Common Criteria Part 2 extended).

 FCS_RNG.1/EHP Random number generation (alternative) Hierarchical to: No other components.
 FCS_RNG.1.1/EHP The TSF shall provide a physical true random number generator that implements: (RNG.2.1) A health test that detects severe degradation of entropy source.
 When the health test fails, RNG must not be used.
 (RNG.2.2) A test that detects malfunction in RNG system including post-processing mechanism, control logic, etc. If problem is detected, no random number is generated.
 FCS_RNG.1.2/EHP The TSF shall provide random numbers that meet: (RNG.2.3) Generated random numbers shall pass AIS31 statistical tests (Test Procedure A).
-Application Note: The EHP DTRNG FRO library comprises some functions that perform statistical tests on the DTRNG FRO output.
+Application Note: The EHP DTRNG FRO library comprises some functions that perform statistical tests on the DTRNG FRO output in order to execute so-called health test.
+If health test fails, the function returns an error value and the DTRNG FRO is shut down.
+The library also provides a function to generate random numbers for user applications.
 This function also checks if there is any malfunction in the post-processing mechanism or potential fault attacks.
 If that is the case, DTRNG FRO is turned off and no random numbers will be returned.
 Those functions are described in EHP DTRNG FRO Application note in detail and are available to embedded software.
-Dependencies: No dependencies based Memory Access Control.
+Dependencies: No dependencies